void-linux/void-packages/README.md

 ### Configuration

-The `etc/defaults.conf` file contains the possible settings that can be overrided through the `etc/conf` configuration file for the `xbps-src` utility; if that file does not exist, will try to read configuration settings from `~/.xbps-src.conf`.
+The `etc/defaults.conf` file contains the possible settings that can be overridden through the `etc/conf` configuration file for the `xbps-src` utility; if that file does not exist, will try to read configuration settings from `~/.xbps-src.conf`.